Theory and package structure

 Online Phase

-• Direct State Estimation: from measures of \(\phi\), its spatial distribution has to be reconstructed
+Direct State Estimation: from measurements of \(\phi\), its spatial distribution has to be reconstructed (the information of \(\mathbf{u}\) is not entering in this stage)

-• Indirect State Estimation: from measures of \(\phi\), the spatial distribution of \(\mathbf{u}\) has to be reconstructed
+Indirect State Estimation: from measurements of \(\phi\), the spatial distribution of \(\mathbf{u}\) has to be reconstructed

-In the end, there is another possibility which does not include the presence of measures: supposing to know the characteristic (unseen) parameter \(\boldsymbol{\mu}^\star\), the full state can be reconstructed using a non-intrusive approach [TDMR22]
+In the end, there is another possibility which does not include the presence of measures: Assuming that the characteristic (unseen) parameter \(\boldsymbol{\mu}^\star\) is known, the full state can be reconstructed using a non-intrusive approach [TDMR22]